Fairfield, New South Wales: Transport

 Fairfield railway station, situated on The Crescent and Dale Street, is on the Main Southern railway line.
 Sydney Trains run frequently from Fairfield to Leppington, Schofields and the City Circle.
 Fairfield also has a major bus interchange adjacent to the railway station with all services operated by Transit Systems.
 The Horsley Drive is a prominent road in Fairfield, with a high amount of traffic, and acts as a pivotal entrance to the city from the north and southeast.
 Hamilton Road to the southwest is another.

 Schools

 Public schools in Fairfield include Fairfield High School and Fairfield Public School.
 Private Schools include Patrician Brothers' College and Our Lady of the Rosary Primary School, which are both catholic schools.
 Patrician Brothers' Primary School was also previously located in Fairfield but closed in 2006.
-Alternative High Schools for students who have been expelled or unfit for mainstream include Indie School - Fairfield campus, and Warakirri College - Fairfield campus a private independent school.
+Alternative High Schools include Indie School - Fairfield campus, and Warakirri College - Fairfield campus a private independent school.